What is Glaucoma?

 Those at risk for developing glaucoma include:

-• Anyone over the age of 65 are 6 times more likely to get glaucoma, and it is the leading cause of blindness for those over the age of 60.
+• Anyone over the age of 65 is 6 times more likely to get glaucoma

 • African Americans over the age of 50 are 6 to 8 times more likely to get glaucoma.

-• Anyone with a family history of those with glaucoma, as it’s known to be inherited.
+• Anyone with a family history of glaucoma, as it’s known to be inherited.

 • Patients who suffer from diabetes are 2 times more likely to get glaucoma than those without diabetes.